Ideas & Advice

 If that’s the case, consider scheduling a second visit.

 A second tour often feels very different from the first.
 Instead of gathering information, you’re evaluating fit.
 You already know the basics.
-Now you’re paying attention to the details that are harder to capture on a scorecard.
+You’ll be able to be more present on a second visit to take in more details, ask more specific questions, and get a better idea of how you connect to the space.

 Some couples also find it helpful to bring a trusted friend or family member for that second visit.
 Someone who understands your priorities can offer valuable perspective and help you think through the decision.